 Almost overlooked by that announcement was word that the new span over Oregon Inlet will be named for retired State Senator Marc Basnight.
 The senator represented Dare County and held the post of Senate Pro Tem longer than any other senator in North Carolina history.

-How the New Name Was Decided
+How the New Name Was Decided for the Oregon Bridge

-The announcement came after the state transportation board voted unanimously to name the bridge after the senator.
+The announcement came after the state transportation board voted unanimously to name the Oregon bridge after the senator.

 Naming a bridge is usually a straightforward process, requiring only an unanimous vote of the government board.
 In this case, however, Dare County Commissioners could not reach consensus, voting 3-2 to recommend the name.